urbanairship/java-library/docs/index.rst

 Introduction
 ************

-This is a Java library for using the `Urban Airship
+This is a Java library for using the :doc:`Urban Airship web Service API
-<http://urbanairship.com/>`_ web service API for push notifications.
+</api/overview>` web service API for push notifications.

 Installation
 ============